yikaiw/language-model/README.md

 ## Description
 * The network designed in lstm.py has 2 layers of LSTM.
 Each LSTM layer is wrapped with a dropout layer.
 Each word is converted to an embedding with 200 dimensions, as well as the hidden dimensions of the LSTM.
 The embeddings also need to pass a dropout layer.

 * The memory state of the network is initialized with zero.
-In order to ovoid gradient vanish, make the learning process tractable, I use an unrolled version of network which contains a fixed length(step_size) of words to feed in LSTM's inputs and targets.
+In order to ovoid gradient vanish, make the learning process tractable, I use an unrolled version of network which contains a fixed length of words, i.e. step_size, to feed in LSTM's inputs and targets.

 * The loss function of the network is negative log probability loss.
 Perplexity equals to average negative log probability loss square e.